CoderYoyoS/ChatbotReport/01_sections/05_implementation/01_main.md

 	}
 }
 ```
 The ```recievedPostback``` block is a significantly important function used to handle postbacks sent back from the user when a button or a quick reply is clicked.
 The postback is defined within the message event and is dealt with accordingly using a switch statement.
 When the condition is met, the suitable method is then called depending on what postback has been received.
-The following example illustrates how the chat bot would deal with a postback when a user initiates a conversation for the first time by clicking the ```Get Started``` button.
+The following example illustrates how the chatbot would deal with a postback when a user initiates a conversation for the first time by clicking the ```Get Started``` button.

 ```
     function receivedPostback(event) {